STEELISI/CLASSNET-DOCS/docs/support.md

 ## Support

-For any issues, please reach out to ops@comunda.isi.edu.
+For any issues, please reach out to [comunda-ops@googlegroups.com](mailto:comunda-ops@googlegroups.com)